BrightBoost/bootcamp-2025-april/exercises/streams/miniExercises.md

 Steps:
 - Create a functional interface named `NumericOperator`.
 - Define a method named `operate` that takes two int parameters and returns an int.
-- Annotate the class with the special annotation for functional interfaces.
+- Annotate the interface with the special annotation for functional interfaces.

 ## Exercise 2: Lambda Expression